interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-4-Shaders-in-3D.md

 }
 ```

-In this vertex shader, there is only have one line of code:
+In this vertex shader, there is only one line of code:

 ```
 gl_Position = TDWorldToProj(TDDeform(P));